Judge's 3rd walk-off HR of year lifts Yanks over Royals 1-0 - WHIZ News

-New York was held to one hit before Judge drove a first-pitch fastball from Scott Barlow (4-3) into the Kansas City bullpen with one out in the ninth, a 431-foot drive that gave the Yankees their 12th walk-off win this season.
+New York was held to one hit before Judge drove a first-pitch fastball from Scott Barlow (4-3) into the Kansas City bullpen with one out in the ninth, a 431-foot drive.

+“I just try not to think too much in those situations,” Judge said.

 Judge sent the crowd of 43,836 into a frenzy, joining Mickey Mantle as the only Yankees with three walk-off home runs in one season.
 Tommy Henrich had two in 1949 plus another off Brooklyn’s Don Newcombe in the World Series opener.

-Judge had been 0 for 2 with a pair of strikeouts and a walk before the homer.
-He also stole his 10th base, a career high.
+New York’s 12 walk-off wins are tied for second-most through a team’s first 100 games, according to the Elias Sports Bureau, one fewer than the 1959 Pittsburgh Pirates.

-Andrew Benintendi went 0 for 4 with one strikeouts in his Yankees debut, facing Kansas City one day after the Royals dealt him to New York for three minor league pitchers.
+Andrew Benintendi went 0 for 4 with one strikeout in his Yankees debut, facing Kansas City one day after the Royals dealt him to New York for three minor league pitchers.

+“Definitely looking forward to getting some rest tonight but it’s been crazy,” Benintendi said.
+“Meeting a lot of people, running all over the place but I’m glad to be here and I wouldn’t change it.”

 Clay Holmes (5-1) worked around two walks in a hitless ninth, combining on a four-hitter with Jameson Taillon and Ron Marinaccio.